 If your credit card bill is due and your old lender still shows you owe a balance, then you’ll need to pay at least the minimum amount due.
 Otherwise, you could wind up with late charges from your credit card issuer or, even worse, a delinquency on your credit report if you let the bill go unpaid for more than 30 days.
 If both lenders are showing a balance and asking for payment, then you may need to call both lenders to clear it up.

 Keep a close eye on your old account until you’ve confirmed that the balance has remained at $0 for at least a couple of billing statements.

 What If I Change My Mind After I’ve Requested a Balance Transfer?

 You may be able to reverse it if you change your mind before the transfer has gone through.
 If it’s a new card, you can cancel your request within 10 days of receiving your new terms.
-However, some lenders offer an even bigger cancellation window.
-For example, Discover will allow you to cancel your transfer within 14 days of requesting it.
+However, some lenders may offer an even bigger cancellation window.

 Be patient.
 It can take awhile for a transferred balance to change hands.
 But if you’re transferring your balance to save money, then it should be worth the wait.